bguiz/blog.bguiz.com/src/documents/presentations/nodejs-servers-at-scale/index.md

 ## More than 3

-- Function is too complex, refactor/ rewrite, OR
+- Function is too complex -> refactor/ rewrite
-- `yield` callbacks
+- OR: `yield` callbacks

 =SLIDE=

 ## Koa philosophy

 - Stole some ideas from `koa` routes and middleware
-- Generator functions as the primary async mechanism
+- *Generator functions* as the primary async mechanism
 - Applied them to `express`
 - *But*, without `co` & without `Promise`